Introduction:

 4. Electrical Grid Connection:

-For large-scale solar energy systems that power vast areas, the generated electricity is channeled into the electrical grid.
+For large-scale solar energy systems that power vast areas, the generated electricity is channelled into the electrical grid.
 Through grid connection, excess energy can be stored or distributed, ensuring a continuous power supply.

 5. Battery Storage (Optional):